Thursday, November 21, 2024

 I am physicist and electrical engineer.
 My knowledge in computer software and hardware stems for my years spent doing research in optics and photonics devices and running simulations through various programming languages.
 My goal was to work for the quantum computing research team at IBM but Im now working with Astrophysical Simulations through Python.
 Most of the science related posts are written by me, the rest have different authors but I edited the final versions to fit the site's format.

-7 thoughts on “8 Best Laptops For AutoCAD 2024 (Latest Software Update)
+7 thoughts on “8 Best Laptops For AutoCAD 2025 (Latest Update)

 Great article! its very useful and accurate about the autodesk or CAD necessities.
 Well done!